Abundant Acres Growers

 80 days - Indeterminate.
 A great variety for the South.
 This variety does very well in the heat and can produce large crops of 8 to 12 ounce fruit.
 Wonderful full and rich tomato flavor from the past; smooth and crack resistant.
 A favorite from Southern Virginia.

-Porter (Red) Southern Collection only--not available for main-season shipping $3.00
+Porter (Red) $3.00 Southern Collection exclusive

 75 days - Indeterminate.
 Developed by the V.O.
 Porter & Sons Seed Company of Texas.
 Reputed to do well in the humidity of East Texas; this red tomato produces in drought conditions as well.
 The fruits are small, round and sweet.
 Excellent in salsas, sauces and juice.